pnasrat/prisnasrat-dotorg/content/author/admin/_index.md

 +++

-Pris Nasrat is a senior Davis Scholar at Wellesley College, a non-traditional age student completing her BA majoring in Anthropology.
+Pris Nasrat is recent graduate (BA Anthropology) of Wellesley College.
+At Wellesley she was Davis Scholar, a non-traditional age student.